kylase/CircosAPI/hello-world.md

 layout: default
 ---

+# Hello World

 This tutorial assumes you have used Circos before and you have programming experience.
+Experience in Perl is highly desired.

 This tutorial is written with reference to the [Circos Quick Guide tutorial](http://circos.ca/documentation/tutorials/quick_guide/).

-# Hello World

 Every block in Circos configuration file is converted to an object in CircosAPI.
 The objects in CircosAPI contains the parameters you can put in the blocks.
 Therefore, there are subtle differences between the original configuration file and the configuration generated via this API.

 There are several methods you can create your configuration file using CircosAPI.

 1. Defaults
 2. Hash
 3. Passing individual parameters as arguments

-## Using Defaults
+### Using Defaults
 You can set your default parameters for the following blocks in the JSON file (found in /defaults):

 * Ideogram
 * Ideogram > Spacing
 * Image